arangodb/docs-hugo/site/content/3.12/data-science/graphml/_index.md

 it benefits from the ArangoGraph SOC 2 compliance and Enterprise security features.
 All ArangoGraphML services live alongside the ArangoGraph deployment and are only accessible within that organization.

-## Getting Started with ArangoGraphML Services and Packages

-ArangoGraphML is a suite of services and packages driven by what we call "specifications".
-These specifications are standard Python dictionaries and empower users to define tasks concisely and repeatable.

-[Notebooks](../../arangograph/notebooks.md) that have the ArangoGraphML services enabled come preloaded with valuable data science and ML packages, and most notably, the server includes the `arangoml` package, which provides access to all of the ArangoGraphML specific features.

-The package allows for managing all of the necessary ArangoGraphML components, including:
-- **Project Management**: Projects are at the top level, and all activities must link to a project.
-- **Feature Generation**: Data must be featurized to work with Graph Neural Networks (GNNs), and the featurization package handles this.
-- **Training**: Start training data with a simple description of the problem and the data used to solve it.
-Jobs can be started, tracked, or cancelled using the `arangoml` package.
-- **Predictions**: Once a trained model exists, it is time to persist it.
-  The prediction service generates predictions and persists them to the source graph in a new collection or within the source document.